What’s the Maximum HELOC Amount? HELOC Limits 2025

 New home appraisal

 When you apply for a HELOC, your lender may require a new home appraisal.
 Your home’s appraised value is important because it’s used to calculate the amount of equity in your home.
-The higher your home’s appraised value, the easier it will be to borrow money based on your home equity.
+A higher appraised value can increase your HELOC amount limit, making it easier to qualify for a larger credit line.

 Verify your HELOC eligibility.
 Start here